pm0kjp/pa-judicial-data/README.md

 ### CPCMS_AliasData

 NOTE: This table has highly identifying data.
-It should generally not be shared
+It should generally not be shared.

 | fullname | mode | type | description |
 |---|---|---|---|